-ACTION A.8 SECURE THE OFFICE AND/ OR RESIDENCE AND TAKE AN INVENTORY OF PERSONAL EFFECTS
+ACTION A.8 SECURE THE OFFICE AND/ OR RESIDENCE AND TAKE AN INVENTORY OF PERSONAL EFFECTS 4.
+Include copy of the death certificate in the official status file.
+It should be attached to the end-of-service Personnel Action.

 Secure the office and/or residence and take an inventory of personal effects